diva-exchange/divachain/README.md

 The network itself is permission- and leaderless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

-1. New block proposal: each peer in the network may anytime propose a bundle of transactions, by transmitting 1-n own signed transactions to the network.
+1. New transaction proposal: each peer in the network may anytime propose a transaction, by transmitting a signed transaction to the network.
-2. Each peer receiving such a proposal may transmit its vote to the network.
-If a peer also has own transactions it adds his own transactions to the proposal first and re-transmits the proposal to the network.
-Per round, each peer can only add one stack of own transactions.
+2. Each peer receiving such a proposal may transmit its vote, containing the complete new block, to the network.
+If a peer also has an own transaction it adds his own transactions to the new block first and transmits the new vote to the network.
+Per round, each peer can only add one own transaction.
-3. As soon as a peer in the network detects that 2/3 of the whole network have voted for a specific proposal, it issues a commit message and broadcasts it to the network.
+3. Several rounds of voting might be necessary to reach consensus (2/3 of the network).
-4. As soon as 2/3 of the network have issued commit messages, the new block gets written to the chain.
+4. As soon as a peer in the network detects that 2/3 of the whole network have voted for a specific block, it writes the block to the chain.
 5. A new round starts.